-- Press features: One of the best ways to passively sell (and boost your credibility) is by including a link to a positive press article in a relevant publication that highlights the company’s accomplishments.
+- Press features: One of the best ways to passively sell (and boost your credibility) is to include a link to a positive press article that highlights the company’s accomplishments.
 Have a recent write-up about your stellar growth?
 Show it off.
-If you’re not yet at the stage of landing article features, take the initiative to publish your own stories about recent successes and new landmark customers on a company blog (check out my guide to starting a blog the right way if you don’t already have one).
+If you’re not yet at the stage of landing article features, take the initiative to publish your own stories on a company blog (check out my guide to starting a blog the right way if you don’t already have one).

-- Webinar recordings: Another way to intelligently use your email signature to call your prospects to action, is by including the link to a recent webinar your company gave.
-Whether it’s a product demo, or a customer interview, case study, or keynote speech from your CEO that was recorded, most prospects who are seriously considering your product will be curious about learning more.
+- Webinar recordings: Another way to use your email signatures to include a link to a recent webinar your company gave.
+Whether it’s a product demo, or a customer interview, case study, or keynote speech from your CEO, most prospects seriously considering your product will be curious to learn more.

-- Case studies: Linking to a positive (relevant) case study can add a massive amount of credibility because your prospects get the opportunity to hear about the benefits and use cases of your product from the mouths of other customers—rather than you (who could be a biased salesperson).
+- Case studies: Linking to a positive (and relevant) case study can add a ton of credibility because your prospects can hear the benefits and use cases of your product from the mouths of other customers who trust you, rather than from a sales person.

-- YouTube videos: One of our favorite things to include in an signature is a YouTube link.
+- YouTube videos: One of our favorite things to include in a signature is a YouTube link.
 In Gmail, when you add a YouTube video link, it displays a thumbnail of the video.
-Why is this so effective?
-According to MIT researchers, the most memorable photos are those that contain people.
-Psychologists have also found that color images are more memorable than black and white.
-As a result, a video thumbnail (especially if it’s a video of you or someone at your company speaking) really catches the reader’s eye.
+As a result, a video thumbnail (especially if it’s a video of you or someone at your company speaking) catches the reader’s eye.
 We can’t tell you how many times someone has replied to one of Steli’s emails saying, “I ended up watching that entire speech from your email signature,” before addressing his original message.
-If your company has any kind of video marketing, your email signature is a great way to get prospects’ eyes on it.

 For more inspiration, here’s an example of what Steli’s email signature often looks like: